netdata/netdata/collectors/ebpf.plugin/README.md

 #### Collect PID

-When one of the previous integrations is enabled, `ebpf.pluigin` will use Process Identifier (`PID`) to identify the process group for which it needs to plot data.
+When one of the previous integrations is enabled, `ebpf.plugin` will use Process Identifier (`PID`) to identify the process group for which it needs to plot data.
 There are different ways to collect PID, and you can select the way `ebpf.plugin` collects data with the following values: